coinso/coinso-local-business-customizer/README.md

 # Coisno Local Business Customizer
-add schema.org structured fata to your city pages with an easy to use shortcode In order to use this plugin Download from <b>[git repository](https://github.com/coinso/coinso-local-business-customizer)</b>
+Add schema.org structured data to your city pages with an easy to use shortcode In order to use this plugin Download from <b>[git repository](https://github.com/coinso/coinso-local-business-customizer)</b>
 Install
-go to WP customizer - Local Business Panel
-Add Required Information:
+go to WP customizer - Local Business Information Panel Add Required Information:
 Social Profiles
-Address information
+Business information
-at the home page, add the required shortcode [schema]. save and update page, test schema at the [Google Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/)
+At your home page, add the required [schema] shortcode.
+Publish / Update page, test schema at the [Google Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/)
+## Home page schema
+At the homepage you will get 2 types of structured data - html and ld+json.

-in Order to use the plugin for more than one location see Available Parameters bellow
+On inner pages you'll get only html in Order to use the plugin for more than one location see Available Parameters bellow
-## Available Parameters
+## Available Shortcode Parameters
 ### Brand name and description
 * brand
 * description